Ideal Occupant Positioning Through Virtual H-Point Simulation

 The optimal seating position in a vehicle is critical to the ergonomics, comfort, and safety of the occupants.
 CASIMIR/Automotive supports this process through precise H-point and backset simulations, enabling accurate analysis and adjustments already during the early development phase.

-Importance of the eating Reference Point (SgRP) in seat design
+Importance of the Seating Reference Point (SgRP) in seat design

 In seat design, the Seating Reference Point (SgRP) is initially established.
 This point serves as a reference for the occupant's position in the vehicle and forms the anchor for the entire interior design.
 The SgRP is the basis for the ergonomic layout of the vehicle interior and the positioning of all relevant control elements and safety systems.
 A seat is designed so that, starting from this point, the occupant can reach all key components, while sitting securely and comfortably.
 The SgRP is surrounded by a tolerance zone, within which the measured H-point (hip point) must fall to meet ergonomic and safety requirements.